Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Data

 \section{Data}

-We downscale temperature and precipitation data over Europe from the ERA5 reanalysis data set~\parencite{HersbachEtAl2020ERA5globalreanalysis} which is freely available from the Copernicus Climate Data Store~\parencite{cds_era5}.
+We downscale temperature and precipitation data over Europe from the ERA5 reanalysis data set~\citep{HersbachEtAl2020ERA5globalreanalysis} which is freely available from the Copernicus Climate Data Store~\citep{cds_era5}.
 The data is downloaded at a spatial resolution of \(0.25^\circ \times 0.25^\circ\) and a temporal resolution of 1 hour.
-The ERA5 reanalysis data are downscaled using local weather station data from the freely available Global Surface Summary of the Day (GSOD) data set~\parencite{SparksEtAl2017GSODRGlobalSummary, gsod23}, which contains daily records of surface observations from more than 20,000 weather stations covering the globe, with the oldest stations going back to 1929.
-We extract all available temperature and precipitation observations from the time period 1950-2010 over Europe.
+The ERA5 reanalysis data are downscaled using local weather station data from the freely available Global Surface Summary of the Day (GSOD) data set~\citep{SparksEtAl2017GSODRGlobalSummary, gsod23}, which contains daily records of surface observations from more than 20,000 weather stations covering the globe, with the oldest stations going back to 1929.
+We extract all available temperature and precipitation observations from the time period 1950-2024 over Europe.

 Most of the daily precipitation data from GSOD come with a quality code describing the degree to which the observations are trustworthy.
 We perform quality control of the data by excluding all daily precipitation observations with low quality, i.e., quality code H or I. We then remove all precipitation data from weather stations with less than 200 precipitation observations, and all temperature data from weather stations with less than 200 temperature observations.
 Finally, we remove all precipitation data from weather stations with less than 40 unique daily precipitation values.
-This results in a data set consisting of \(4071\) unique weather stations, with all of these stations measuring daily mean temperature and \(3007\) stations measuring daily precipitation.
-Figure~\ref{fig:map} displays the spatial distribution of these \(4071\) weather stations.
+This results in a data set consisting of \(4480\) unique weather stations, with all of these stations measuring daily mean temperature and \(3424\) stations measuring daily precipitation.
+Figure~\ref{fig:map} displays the spatial distribution of these \(4480\) weather stations.
 Since the station data have a daily temporal resolution, we aggregate the hourly ERA5 data in time to a daily resolution and develop our models at the daily scale.